hsherl/hsherl.github.io/content/supervisions/pom.md

 - Jane Heal, 'On First-Person Authority'
 - Amie Thomasson, 'First-Person Knowledge in Phenomenology'

-## 4 Optional week
+## 4 Imagination

-### 4.1 Imagination

 Question:

 > Why do I cower when watching a horror movie, despite knowing that it is not real?

-Reading:
+Primary reading:

 - Amy Kind, 'The Heterogeneity of the Imagination'
 - Kendall Walton, 'Fearing Fictions'
 - Amy Kind, 'The Puzzle of Imaginative Desire'

+Further reading:

 - Tyler Doggett and Andy Egan, 'Wanting Things You Don’t Want: The Case for an Imaginative Analogue of Desire'
 - Susanna Schellenberg, 'Belief and Desire in Imagination and Immersion'

-### 4.2 Perceptual content
+## 5 Perceptual content

-Question:
+Questions:

 > 1. Can you see that someone is angry?
 (To get permission to take this option, explain in a two-sentence email what the question means.)
 > 2. Do perceptual experiences have contents?

-Reading:
+Primary reading:

-- Tim Crane, 'Is Perception a Propositional Attitude?'.
+- Tim Crane, 'Is Perception a Propositional Attitude?'
-- Susanna Siegel, 'Do Perceptual Experiences Have Contents?'.
+- Susanna Siegel, 'Do Perceptual Experiences Have Contents?'

+Further reading:

-- Charles Travis, 'The Silence of the Senses'.
+- Charles Travis, 'The Silence of the Senses'
-- Susanna Siegel, 'Cognitive Penetrability and Perceptual Justification'.
+- Susanna Siegel, 'Cognitive Penetrability and Perceptual Justification'